 · The average growth seems linear and in the range of 0.1k to 0.5k per year which remains the same in recent years(Fig: 2b) (2017-2020).

-· Areas like Hematology, Cardiology saw a sharp increase in the number of trials from the year 2015 till 2018 while Oncology being the leader among all.
+· Areas like Hematology, Cardiology saw a sharp increase in the number of trials from the year 2015 till 2018, while Oncology was the leader among all.

 3. Percentage Enrollments in Therapeutic Areas: